-For the three months ended March 31, 2011, potentially dilutive securities include options to purchase shares of Simon Property common stock and units granted under our long-term incentive performance programs.
-The only securities that had a dilutive effect for the three months ended March 31, 2011 and 2010 were stock options of Simon Property.
-We accrue distributions when they are declared.
+For the three months ended March 31, 2011, potentially dilutive securities include stock options, convertible preferred stock, units that are exchangeable for common stock and units granted under our long-term incentive performance programs.
+The only securities that had a dilutive effect for the three months ended March 31, 2011 and 2010 were stock options.
+We accrue dividends when they are declared.